Incremental Sequence Classification with Temporal Consistency: Empirical evaluation

 We study GSM8K, a dataset of grade-school math problems and their solutions~\citep{cobbe2021training}.
 For our experiments, we use Qwen2.5-0.5B, a pre-trained language model with \SI{0.5}{\billion} parameters that is known to perform well on GSM8K for its size~\citep{qwen2024qwen25}.
 We proceed as follows.
 For each of the \num{7473} problems in the training set, we sample \num{32} generations with temperature \num{0.7}.
 We label each generation based on whether or not the answer extracted from the generation matches the ground-truth solution.
 For each problem, we keep exactly one correct and one incorrect generation (sampled uniformly at random), resulting in a balanced dataset.
 We then train incremental verifiers by fine-tuning Qwen2.5-0.5B with a classification head, as in~\eqref{eq:classhead}, using DCE and TC-$\lambda$ (details provided in Appendix~\ref{app:verification}).
 Figure~\ref{fig:gsm8k-traces} illustrates our setup: Given a problem, our model predicts the probability, token after token, that a generation will eventually produce the correct answer.

 \paragraph{Predictive performance} For this binary classification task, the ROC AUC metric is particularly relevant, as it reflects the probability that the model correctly ranks a randomly-selected correct generation higher than an incorrect one \citep{hanley1982meaning}.
 Figure~\ref{fig:gsm8k-qwen} (\emph{left}) shows the performance of DCE and TC-$\lambda$ as a function of the number of generated tokens.
 We observe that TC-$\lambda$ significantly outperforms DCE when the number of tokens is small.
 With only 8 tokens, TC-$\lambda$ is almost \SI{70}{\percent} accurate in distinguishing correct from incorrect generations.
+Consistent with our findings on the text classification experiments, on this binary classification task, models trained with a squared loss perform almost identically to those trained with a cross-entropy loss in terms of ROC AUC.
+However, as shown in Figure~\ref{fig:gsm8k-qwen-nll} in the appendix, they produce significantly worse predictive probabilities.

 \paragraph{Application to test-time scaling} We illustrate the benefit of accurate early correctness predictions in a basic test-time scaling scenario, where we trade off answer accuracy against computational cost, measured by the total number of generated tokens.
-We propose a simple modification to the best-of-$N$ method, which we call \emph{boosted best-of-$N$}, and which is a simplistic version of the speculative rejection method recently proposed by \citet{sun2024fast}.
+We propose a simple modification to the best-of-$N$ method, which we call \emph{boosted best-of-$N$} and which is a simplistic version of the speculative rejection method recently proposed by \citet{sun2024fast}.
 Sample \num{10} tokens for each of $2N$ independent generations, rank them using the TC-$\lambda$ incremental verifier, and continue sampling the remaining tokens for the top-$N$ generations until completion.
 Finally, apply the verifier again to the $N$ completed generations and select the best one.
 Figure~\ref{fig:gsm8k-qwen} (\emph{center \& right}) shows that our approach compares favorably to vanilla best-of-$N$ and to majority voting~\citep{wang2023self}.
 For a given level of accuracy, the boosted approach requires \SI{23}{\percent}--\SI{33}{\percent} fewer tokens.